wntitus/liri-node-app/README.md

 **8/12/18** Update: LIRI no longer takes command line arguments.
 Instead, simply running "node liri.js" will display a list of options to choose from.
+**8/12/18** Update 2: LIRI now creates a log file after the first command is executed.
+The full output of a command is now logged into this text file, with the time the command was executed in 24hr format before each log entry.
+LIRI now also has an option to delete the entire log file.

 **8/10/18** This is a small command line "bot" using Node.js.
 It can: